olleicua/hcl/README.md

     (<< number bits)

 Takes 2 arguments.
-Bit-shifts the the number to the left by the the specified number of bits.
+Bit-shifts the number to the left by the specified number of bits.

 **Hot Cocoa Lisp**